 The success of a CTA is largely dependent on your website’s traffic.
 Are you bringing in enough qualified visitors (people who need your product or service) to increase the chance of conversions?
 Does your CTA align with what visitors expect to get from your site?

-Your CTA’s performance relies on the quantity and quality of traffic passing through your site.
-Investing in and marketing initiatives to outperform your competitors will drive conversions.
+Your CTA’s performance relies on the quantity and quality of traffic passing through your site. to outperform your competitors will drive conversions.

 The quality of leads is just as important as the number of visitors on your site.
 Your CTA won’t work if your visitors aren’t interested in your product or service.
 Evaluating your will set your CTA up for success.